sergeybratus/HammerPrimer/README.md

 # Help us "beta-test" this primer!

-These lectures introduce Hammer, a kit for practical construction of secure parsers in C++ and various other languages used in production programming.
-The point of Hammer is to save time and effort of the practical industry programmer who needs to deal with parsing potentially hostile inputs (and these days it's pretty much everyone coding any kind of Internet communications).
+These lectures introduce Hammer, a kit for practical construction of secure parsers in C, C++, and other languages used in production programming.
+The point of Hammer is to save the time and effort of practical industry programmers who need to deal with parsing potentially hostile inputs (which, these days, is pretty much everyone coding any kind of Internet communications).

 Hammer needs you to follow a particular programming/design pattern: the code that validates the inputs (and actually _defines_ what the valid inputs are) comes first, before any actions on the data parsed out of these inputs.
-This is important, because acting on the input data before the entire message has been fully parsed and recognized as correctly formed is the most common weakness that leads to memory corruption.
+This is important, because acting on input data before the entire message has been fully parsed and recognized as correctly formed is the most common weakness that leads to memory corruption.

-The lectures introduce necessary theory concepts as they go; no special knowledge of parsing is required, only interest in how to do it right, i.e., with the least chance of the parser being exploited by crafted inputs.
+The lectures introduce necessary theory concepts as they go.
+No special knowledge of parsing is required, only an interest in how to do it right, i.e., with the lowest chance of the parser being exploited by crafted inputs.
 If you feel that any part of these lectures can be made more accessible by a brief introduction of a relevant concept, please let us know!

 This is an early release, and yet Hammer has already moved forward since these lectures were recorded.
 Whenever today's Hammer works